pawelkn/rainflow/README.md

 }
 ```

-It is possible to obtain full information about each cycle using is an `extract_cycles` function.
+It is possible to obtain full information about each cycle using an `extract_cycles` function.

 It takes a single argument:
 * `RainFlow::Series series` - an input vector of samples to process